mdeguzis/RetroRig/README.md

 ## ROMs

-ROMs for emualtors are not provided for legal reasons.
-Due to gray areas with BIOS files, they will not be provided for emulators that require them (e.g. pcsx, pcsx2).
+ROMs for emualtors are NOT provided for legal reasons.
+Due to legal gray areas with BIOS files, they will not be provided for emulators that require them (e.g. pcsx, pcsx2).
 Please do not request these items be added.